 In Wistia, there are three interactive elements you can include in your video to drive further action: our email collector form known as Turnstile, calls to action, and annotation links.
 You might be unsure if Timeline Actions are relevant to your videos goals, but I can assure you that there are several use cases and relevant ways to use these features that will ultimately help you reach your video goals faster.
 Let’s start with Turnstile…

 Are you looking to grow your subscriber list?
 Are you in need of more qualified leads?
 Turnstile gives you the ability to collect email addresses at any point in your video.
-This feature is especially powerful if you’re using a marketing automation platform like HubSpot, Pardot, Marketo, or SalesForce.
+This feature is especially powerful if you’re using a marketing automation platform like HubSpot, Pardot, or Marketo.
 With one of these integrations set up, you can push new contacts directly into your nurturing process.

-If you don’t have an integration with one of these services, our email collector still allows you to identify individuals, understand the viewing behavior tied to them, and export a spreadsheet of new contacts—all within Wistia.
+If you don’t have an integration with one of these services, our email collector still allows you to identify individuals, understand the viewing behavior tied to them, and export a spreadsheet of new contacts — all within Wistia.

 The most common objection I hear from customers about Turnstile is that interrupting their viewers leads to a poor user experience.
 While there are instances in which this objection holds true, there are also times where the value you’re providing to your viewer is worthy of this brief interruption.